zedlopez/ifm/The Recipe Book.md

 ## Saying Complicated Things

 ^^{dialogue: >ASK / TELL}^^{dialogue: menu-based dialogue}^^{dialogue: keyword-based dialogue}
 As we saw in the overview, there are challenges in choosing the commands with which the player will communicate to the story.
-Two common approaches are ``ask``/``tell`` conversation, where the player can ask or tell characters about keywords, as in ``ask jill about jack`` or ``tell farmer about chicken coop``, and menu-based conversation, where the player is offered a list of things to say and must pick one (often by number), as in
+Two common approaches are ``ASK``/``TELL`` conversation, where the player can ask or tell characters about keywords, as in ``ASK JILL ABOUT JACK`` or ``TELL FARMER ABOUT CHICKEN COOP``, and menu-based conversation, where the player is offered a list of things to say and must pick one (often by number), as in

 ``` transcript
 1) Ask Jill where Jack went.